dchacke/ella-agi/README.md

 The more you run `(-main)`, the bigger the collection of `@claims` will get, and the more problems you will find.

+After running `-main`, you can see if any of the generated claims conflict by running:

+    > (-> @claims keys find-problems pprint)

 ## Todo

 Problem solving